Tomb Raider: Legend: Gameplay

 During combat, Lara automatically locks on to enemies, with the player able to switch to another target within range.
 She can move around freely to avoid enemy attacks and trigger environmental hazards to aid her in combat.
 Lara can access up to two weapon types; her default twin pistols with infinite ammunition, and a secondary weapon, which is picked up during a level and has limited ammunition which can be replenished from defeated enemies carrying the same weapon type.
 Lara can also carry grenades to throw at enemies, perform melee attacks when she is close enough, and use her grapple to briefly stun them.
 When close to a targeted enemy, Lara can perform a jump attack which slows down time while she is airborne, allowing her more time to dispatch her enemies.
 If Lara's health is depleted she dies and restarts at a previous checkpoint.

-The home console, Microsoft Windows and PlayStation Portable (PSP) versions share content and level design.
+The home console, Windows and PlayStation Portable (PSP) versions share content and level design.
 The PSP version includes exclusive "Tomb Trials".
 These missions have players either navigating a series of obstacles within a time limit or hunting treasures within one of the game's levels.
 Tomb Trials can be completed both in single-playing and multiplayer mode, where two players can compete in one on a local network.
 The Nintendo DS (DS) version uses a hybrid of 3D environments and 2D sprites.
-Lara moves through levels as in the main versions and players use the DS's touchscreen and mike functions in gameplay.
+Lara moves through levels as in the main versions and players use the DS's touchscreen and mic functions in gameplay.
 The Game Boy Advance (GBA) version is a 2D side-scroller.
 The mobile version uses three of the locations and splits its gameplay into two types per location.
 In platforming sections players must guide Lara through environmental hazards.
 In combat sections Lara must dodge enemy fire and kill all enemies to move forward.
 The gameplay in each stage plays out on rails with limited movement and input from the player.